 Take the short, Gilbert White trail and discover flora, fauna and wildlife the local naturalist would have loved.
 This hidden gem of a nature reserve has pushchair-friendly pathways and a fantastic play park.
 A longer trail (around two miles), reveals facts about the area’s Roman past.
 Look out too for the superb Gormley-esque sculptures by a local artist (above).
 Word to the wise: the ‘Tank Crossing’ car park is notoriously hard to find (hint, look out for the cement works, it’s not a wrong turn!).

 Bolderwood, New Forest

 Take a stroll through the New Forest and you’ll almost certainly spot a wild pony.
 In autumn, there’s a good chance of seeing a porker, too, as pigs are freed to gobble up the acorns, a practice known as pannage that dates back to William the Conqueror.
 Harder to spot – and all the more special for it – wild deer also roam the Forest and are known to hang out in a large meadow overlooked by a deer-viewing platform at Bolderwood, north west of Lyndhurst.
-It’s less than half a mile to the platform and from there you’ll find a marked one mile Jubilee trail and two-mile Radnor trail for a longer yomp.
+It’s less than half a mile to the platform.
+From there you’ll find a marked one mile Jubilee trail and two-mile Radnor trail for a longer yomp.